[02/23/15] Chapter revised and updated.

 "I can't hear you."

 "I said I can't," I grumbled, lifting my head from the couch and flipping onto my back to stare up at the white ceiling.
-I brushed my hair out of my eyes with my hand and then examined my chipped black nail polish.
+I brushed my hair out of my eyes and examined my chipped black nail polish.

 "She's going to Matt's soccer game tonight."